Quantification and Analysis of Layer-wise and Pixel-wise Information Discarding: Analyze feature representations of DNNs

+\textbf{Relationship between the CID and the metric in \cite{NLPID}:} Guan \emph{et al.}~\cite{NLPID} also measured the entropy of the input information, but there was no quantitative definition for the range of the target object.
+In other words, for each intermediate layer, the entropy may be measured within a different range of features, which significantly hurts the fairness of layer-wise comparisons.
+In comparison, we clearly define the feature range $\epsilon=\beta\delta_f^2$ to enable fair layer-wise comparisons.

+\textbf{About information discarding in invertible networks:} Strictly speaking, there is no strict way to quantify the discarding of the input information during the computation of an intermediate-layer feature.
+The RU metric is related to image inversion based on invertible nets~\cite{invertible,invertible4,invertible5}, which also focuses on whether the feature can recover the input (theoretically, the decoder $g$ can be implemented as the inversion operations in invertible nets).
+In comparison, the CID metric is defined from another perspective, \emph{i.e.} whether the input information can contribute significant numerical values to the intermediate-layer feature or the final output.
+Please see Appendix~\ref{appsec:invertible} for details.

 \textbf{Relationship with perturbation-based methods:} Our method is related to \cite{du2018towards,visualCNN_grad}.
-These studies extract input pixels responsible for the intermediate-layer feature by deleting as large inputs as possible while keeping the feature unchanged.
-They remove inputs by replacing inputs with human-designed meaningless values.
-This is heuristic because the designed values are not always meaningless.
-More crucially, pixel-level saliency computed by \cite{du2018towards,visualCNN_grad} does not correspond to a generic evaluation of representation capacity of DNNs.
-In comparison, our entropy-based metrics are agnostic to the model parameters, model architecture, and the task, which enable comprehensive comparisons.
+These studies extract input pixels responsible for the intermediate-layer feature by deleting as many input pixels as possible while keeping the feature unchanged.
+They remove inputs by replacing inputs with human-designed values, which actually are not always meaningless.
+Du \emph{et al.}~\cite{du2018towards}, Fong and Vedaldi~\cite{visualCNN_grad} computed pixel-wise importance.
+However, these methods did not enable fair comparison over layers or evaluate the representation capacity of DNNs.
+Please see Section~\ref{sec:other_coherency} for details.
+In comparison, our entropy-based metrics can provide fair comparisons without specific requirements for model parameters, model architectures, and tasks.